This trip perfectly combines cultural and natural beauty.

 • Hiking Boots: Sturdy and comfortable hiking boots with good ankle support.

-• Personal Items: Prescription medications and a basic first aid kit, Biodegradable soap and shampoo for use in eco-friendly hotels, Insect repellent, Toiletries (eco-friendly options if possible)
+• Personal Items: Prescription medications and a basic first aid kit, Biodegradable soap and shampoo for use in eco-friendly hotels, Insect repellent, Toiletries (eco-friendly options if possible), snacks like chocolate bars and dried fruit.

 • Sun protection: Pack sunscreen, sunglasses, and a hat to protect yourself from the sun’s rays at high altitudes.

-• Backpack and Gear: A small, comfortable daypack for daily essentials during hikes, ightweight and compact sleeping bag suitable for the conditions, Adjustable trekking poles for added stability on uneven terrain.
+• Backpack and Gear: A small, comfortable daypack for daily essentials during hikes, lightweight and compact sleeping bag suitable for the conditions, Adjustable trekking poles for added stability on uneven terrain.

 Tips